stephan-dum/micro-frame/README.md

 # micro-frame
 A framework for modular universal federation build with ssr streaming and micro frontends.

-(!) this is a very early alpha version.
+:warning: this is a very early alpha version.

 ## Abstract